 4. Mouthwash Fertilizer

 One of the quirkiest Listerine uses, you can make a homemade lawn fertilizer using other ingredients.
-Make a combination of mouthwash, Epsom salt, liquid dish soap, and ammonia, 1 cup each and a can of beer, apply it using a hose sprayer.
-Apply it once after every 3 weeks!
+Make a combination of mouthwash, Epsom salt, liquid dish soap, and ammonia, 1 cup each and a can of beer, apply it using a 20 gallon hose-end sprayer.
+Use it once every 3 weeks!

-Another Listerine fertilizer recipe has following ingredients, 1 cup each–Mouthwash, Epsom salt, Ammonia, and mild liquid dish soap.
-Mix all of them well and transfer the fertilizer into a hose end sprayer.
+Another Listerine fertilizer recipe has the following ingredients, 1 cup each–Mouthwash, Epsom salt, Ammonia, and mild liquid dish soap.
+Mix all of them well and transfer the fertilizer into a 20 gallon hose-end sprayer.
 Apply this to your trees, shrubs and foliage plants like hostas, ferns, etc.

 5. Listerine Mixture for Mosquitoes